Bosnia and Herzegovina–Serbia relations: History

 Both countries were constituent republics within the Socialist Federal Republic of Yugoslavia.
 In 1992, following the breakup of Yugoslavia, Bosnia and Herzegovina proclaimed independence.
 This was followed by the Bosnian War, which lasted until late 1995 and ended with the signing of the Dayton Agreement.

+In the aftermath of the war and the Dayton peace settlement, Bosnia and Herzegovina and the Federal Republic of Yugoslavia (Serbia and Montenegro) initiated a process of normalization.
+On 3 October 1996, the presidents of the two states signed a joint declaration in Paris committing to the integrity of Bosnia and Herzegovina in line with Dayton and announcing steps toward diplomatic relations, visa-free travel, and removal of restrictions on trade and business activities.

+Formal bilateral relations at the level of embassies were subsequently established on 15 December 2000.
+The relationship has since developed through regular political contacts and a growing body of bilateral agreements, alongside periodic political tensions linked to unresolved issues from the 1990s.

 In 2015, Russia vetoed a United Nations Security Council resolution that would have condemned the Srebrenica massacre as a genocide.
 Lobbied by the Republika Srpska and Serbia, the veto was praised by Serbian President Tomislav Nikolić stating that Russia had "prevented an attempt of smearing the entire Serbian nation as genocidal" and proven itself as a true and honest friend.
-A week later, invited by the Bosnian government to attend the annual Srebrenica Genocide Memorial, Serbian Prime Minister Aleksandar Vučić was attacked by a mob in the crowd with stones, bottles and other objects and had to flee the premise.
+A week later, invited by the Bosnian government to attend the annual Srebrenica Genocide Memorial, Serbian Prime Minister Aleksandar Vučić was attacked by a mob in the crowd with stones, bottles and other objects and had to flee the premises.

 In 2021, Serbia donated 5,000 COVID-19 vaccines to Bosnia and Herzegovina.